sapientsaphead/PROJECT-SewOrganized/README.md

 * Image Uploads
 * Wishlists
-* Link pattern to full information on company website
+* Link pattern to full information on company website (website scraping?)
 	* Can see measurements, suggested fabrics and required notions